 The "South Carolina Parental Rights to Affirm Biological Sex in Child Welfare and Placement Act" aims to establish legal protections for parents and guardians who encourage their children to identify with their biological sex.
 The bill introduces Section 63-7-50 to the South Carolina Code, which defines key terms such as "affirmation of biological sex," "biological sex," and "gender confusion."
 It mandates that in child custody and welfare proceedings, affirming a child's biological sex is considered a positive factor, and it prohibits treating such affirmation as evidence of abuse or neglect.
-Additionally, it ensures that parents and guardians have the right to make medical decisions regarding their child's alignment with their biological sex without facing negative repercussions.
+Additionally, it protects the rights of parents and guardians to make medical decisions aligned with their child's biological sex without facing negative repercussions in custody evaluations or foster care placements.

 Latest Version: 63-7-50